 Do I need McAfee Safe Connect VPN: Final Verdict

-McAfee Safe Connect VPN for Windows 10 can be a solution for you depending on what you’re expecting to get from a VPN service.
+McAfee Safe Connect VPN for Windows 10 can be a solution for you depending on your needs.

-Certainly, this VPN will help you get around geo-blocking and will also ensure the protection of your data through strong encryption, which is very important since it will shield you from cyberattacks while going about your usual online business.
+Certainly, this VPN will help you get around geo-blocking and will also ensure the protection of your data through strong encryption.
+This is very important since it will shield you from cyberattacks while going about your usual online business.

 Nonetheless, since it keeps many logs, it is not a good solution for privacy-concerned customers who should turn to other VPN services that have a strict no-logging policy.